getify/foi-lang/formalization-work/Foi-Specification.md

 - **`Effect.User.Slot.Write`** -- payload: a Tuple `<inst, value>`
   binding the instance and the value to write.
 Resume type:
-  `empty` (fire-and-forget; the write is complete when the perform-site expression evaluates).
+  `empty`.
+The perform site is resumed like any other: the handler completes the write and resumes with `empty`, so the write is settled by the time the perform-site expression evaluates.
+The `empty` resume carries no information; it does not indicate an unresumed perform.

 **Slot kinds are not ambient.** The runtime installs a slot-access handler at every outermost `%` invocation, so **coverage** (§6.13.4)